Applied Behavioral Analysis for Practitioners

 The number of children and adults needing behavioral health services is increasing, producing a high demand for Registered Behavior Technicians (RBTs) to provide care services.
 According to the U.S. Bureau of Labor Statistics, employment for psychiatric technicians is growing at a much faster rate than average.
 For example, the state of Nevada estimates that in 2020 there were only enough providers to serve about two out of every three children who would most benefit from Applied Behavior Analysis services.

 Meet the BACB’s guided training requirements with the convenience of a 100% online, self-paced curriculum from one of the top behavior analysis schools in the country.
 Live instructor support, engaging content delivery and research-based course materials leads to this course’s students achieving a high pass rate.
 Taking an RBT training course with a high pass rate can allow you to make the most of your time and money, deliver higher levels of care and get to serving patients sooner.
-A high-quality RBT exam prep course is available at an affordable price from KU.
+A high-quality, online RBT preparation course is available at an affordable price from KU.

 See the exam pass rates of KU students compared to others here, as reported by the BACB.